bestia-dev/GuitaraokeLeader/README.md

 ## The Download songs page

 After the installation there is only one video file available: `Welcome to Guitaraoke Leader`.
 Other songs videos need to be downloaded.
 My guitaraoke mp4 files are listed here: <https://bestia.dev/guitaraoke/>.
 There are also other similar videos on the internet.
-If you can download the `mp4` file, you can add it to `Guitaraoke Leader`.
-The songs are saved in the device folder: `/storage/emulated/0/Android/data/dev.bestia.GuitaraokeLeader/files/videos/`.
-You can also just copy your `mp4` files into this folder using other tools.
+You can also just copy your `mp4` files into your Guitaraoke folder using the android file manager.

 ## Javascript ES2020